SwapCr7/PongGame/README.md

 # PongGame

 Used turtel module of python to create simple pong game.
-Easy fun two player game
+It's a two player fun game.